georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Enforcement State Case Registry Form

-The forms listed above to be used by persons without children in a marriage.
-When there are minor children, an additional document titled, Seminar brochure: “Children Cope With Divorce” must be filed.
+The forms listed above are for persons without children in a marriage.
+When there are minor children, an additional document titled “Seminar brochure: 'Children Cope With Divorce” must be filed.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Georgia?
+How Do I Get a Copy of My Divorce Decree in Georgia?

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
-Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
-Bearing these factors in mind, record availability for these types of records cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
+Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Considering these factors, record availability for these types of records cannot be guaranteed.

 How Do I Get a Georgia Divorce Decree Online?